 AI and Automotive Safety

 Automotive safety is one of the core topics in the development and integration of new automotive functions.
 Automotive safety standards have been established decades ago and provide a description of requirements and processes that ensure the fulfillment of safety goals.
-However, artificial intelligence (AI) as a core ingredient of automated driving functions is not considered in existing standardizations.
+However, artificial intelligence (AI) as a core component of automated driving functions is not considered in sufficient depth in existing standardizations.
 It is obvious that these need to be extended as a prerequisite for developing safe AI-based automated driving functions.
 And this is a challenge, due to the seemingly opaque nature of AI methods.

 In this workshop, we raise safety-related questions and aspects that arise under the five phases of the DNN development process (see figure to the left).
 Our focus is on supervised deep learning models for perception.